Your shopping cart is empty.

 In all things, balance is essential to me.
 It is what I admire, what I seek, and what I strive to understand.
 Balance has been a consistent variable throughout my artistic journey.

 Back in 2015, I began to get involved in learning photography seriously.
 To gain some insight, I started by speaking to both amateur and professional photographers.
-While doing so, I noticed there were two very different schools of thought among a few of them.
+While doing so, I noticed two very different schools of thought among a few of them.
 Aside from the typical Nikon vs. Canon banter, at the time, some photographers felt that utilizing programs like Photoshop showed a lack of skill and real talent.
 While others embraced the use of such programs as a means to more effectively express their artistic vision.

 It wasn’t hard to decide.
 I’m a dreamer through and through.
 I also had already learned Photoshop in the late nineties.
 Sure it took some effort to dust off my brain and become accustomed to the latest updates and changes, but I was excited about the challenge.
 I was ready to grow in a new artistic direction, and I wanted to use Photoshop - my digital darkroom - to do it.